afcarl/procgraph/sources/pgdoc.txt

 ``smooth``
 ------------------------------------------------------------
-Smooths an image.
+Smooths an image with a Gaussian filter.

-Input:

-* grayscale:  a 2D numpy float32 array.

-Output:

-* a 2D  numpy float32 array.

 .. rst-class:: procgraph:config